Wheaton College Conservatory of Music: Administration

-The Conservatory also employs about forty adjunct faculty members, and a support staff of secretaries, piano technicians, and business and operations managers.
-The Community School of the Arts has its own faculty and support staff.
-Facilities are maintained by the College's facilities management department.

 Ensembles

 Ensembles are the most visible part of the Conservatory and provide students an opportunity both for application of their musical training and for fellowship and social involvement.

 Large ensembles

 The Conservatory has several large ensembles that are open to any Wheaton College student with sufficient skill.
 Each maintains an active performance schedule of home concerts, run-outs, and tours.
 Membership of each ensemble is established by an annual audition.